zarf-dev/proposals/0008-rework-inspect/README.md

 All of these commands, besides `zarf package inspect sbom`, will provide a user with text output.
 The output will go to stdout, while all other logs will go to stderr.

 For commands printing deployment variables [Internal variables](https://docs.zarf.dev/ref/values/#internal-values-zarf_) will be set using the default logic except for sensitive values which do not have defaults.
 Sensitive values will be set to "PLACEHOLDER" instead.
 For example, the `ZARF_REGISTRY` variable becomes `127.0.0.1:31999`, while `ZARF_GIT_AUTH_PUSH` will be set to "PLACEHOLDER".
 This is done to ensure that these commands can run without requiring a connection to a cluster.

+The following commands will accept a `--components` flag: `zarf package inspect manifests`, `zarf package inspect values-files`, `zarf dev inspect manifests`, and `zarf dev inspect values-files`.
+If `--components` is not used these commands will print out the requested resource from all components.

+Any commands running a Helm template will accept a `--kube-version` flag.
+This is to avoid situations where the chart [KubeVersion](https://helm.sh/docs/topics/charts/#the-kubeversion-field) field doesn't match the kube version field in Zarf which prevents templating.

 ### Test Plan